 The subject matter of the videos is wide open.
 This video competition is for students of all skill levels.
-It is designed to allow them to compete in any or all of the following judged categories: storyline, interesting task, choreography, custom part design, and computational thinking, as well as a special theme category for this year's competition: racing and automotive.
+It is designed to allow them to compete in any or all of the following judged categories: storyline, interesting task, choreography, custom part design, computational thinking, and advanced robotics and electronics, as well as a special theme category for this year's competition: Adventure and Exploration.

 All qualified videos will be judged by our team of C-STEM industry veterans and exhibited during the RoboPlay Challenge Competition.
-Winners will be announced at the RoboPlay Challenge Competition awards ceremony, after the competition.
+Winners will be announced at the RoboPlay Challenge Competition awards ceremony after the competition.